PancakeReaper/TicTacToe-with-Minimax-Algorithm/README.md

 # Super Simple TicTacToe game

-TicTacToe game made in Python with an AI using the Minimax Algorithm
+Text-based TicTacToe game made in Python with an AI using the Minimax Algorithm

 ## Running the game